 How long does an insurance company have to settle a claim in California?

-Insurance companies have 85 days to settle an auto claim in California.
+Insurance companies have 85 days to settle an auto claim.
 The Fair Claims Settlement Practices Regulations ensure that carriers will settle your claim in a reasonable and timely manner.

 How long does an accident victim have to file a claim in California?